CanTalat-Yakan/Unity.Dependencies.GitHubRepositoryCloner/README.md

 - Menu availability: The Assets → GitHub Repository Cloner menu is enabled only when a valid folder (or an asset inside one) is selected.
 - Token header: The tool uses the `token` auth scheme for the GitHub API request.

-## Troubleshooting

-- Menu item disabled
-  - Make sure you’ve selected a folder (or an asset inside one) in the Project window under `Assets/`.

-- “Invalid token” or no repositories listed
-  - Ensure your PAT is valid and hasn’t expired.
-  - For classic tokens, include repo access.
-For fine‑grained tokens, grant repository Contents permission (Read is sufficient for clone; Write is not required but referenced in the in‑tool help).
-  - Click Change Token to reset and paste a new one.

-- Git not found
-  - Ensure Git is installed and on your PATH, then restart Unity.
-  - Linux (Debian/Ubuntu):
-    ```bash
-    sudo apt-get update
-    sudo apt-get install -y git
-    ```

-- Git LFS issues
-  - If you see a warning about Git LFS not being installed but your repos use LFS:
-    ```bash
-    # Linux (Debian/Ubuntu)
-    sudo apt-get install -y git-lfs
-    git lfs install
-    ```

-- Repo doesn’t appear in the list
-  - It may be beyond the first 100 results.
-  - A folder with the same name already exists somewhere under `Assets/`.
-  - Your token may not have access to that repository (org restrictions, fine‑grained scopes).

-- Cloning private repositories fails
-  - Verify token permissions and that the account has access.

 ## Security notes

 - Token storage